TypeFox/monaco-languageclient/docs/advanced-usage/index.md

 ## Choosing the Right Approach

-If you're building a VS Code-like experience in the browser, [Extended Mode](extended-mode.md) is recommended.
+If you're building a VSCode-like experience in the browser, [Extended Mode](extended-mode.md) is recommended.

 For lightweight setups, direct Monaco Editor access, or applications where the extended mode incurs too much overhead, [Classic Mode](classic-mode.md) may be more suitable.
 However it's still recommended to start with extended mode first.